 The Partnership will support community educational efforts in such activities as earth day events, career days, home tours and demonstrations with the intent to show energy efficiency as the cornerstone and "first step" to improving the built community and showing the way to the higher standards for new construction and new purchases.
 They will operate the Ventura County Energy Resource Center providing technical support, trainings and information services in support of California Long Term Energy Efficiency Strategic Plan (CLTEESP) and IOU energy savings goals.
-See Master PIP for other outreach efforts described in the Energy Leader Program Model
+See Master PIP for other outreach efforts.